simongravelle/md/docs/source/index.rst

     :align: right
     :target: https://www.patreon.com/molecularsimulations

-Join me as a |patreon| and get your questions answered directly in a dedicated Discord channel.
-From there, you can also
+Join me as a |patreon| and:
+- get personalized support,
+- access a dedicated Discord channel,
+- join a community of about 150 users,

-- get your inputs and files revised
+- get your inputs and files revised,
-- receive general advice
-- request online classes on-demand
+- request online classes on-demand.

 Support the creation of content for molecular simulations
 ---------------------------------------------------------